 On powering it up I am totally beside myself!
 Firstly I must describe the tone colour it imparts: darker than my CLM preamps, although more vibrant than my MicroWave, and much richer than any Lexicon.
 The closest comparison would be Tube-Tech.
 The minimal but chunky aesthetic is catching: now I want all my outboard gear to be huge with big dials!
 Imagine a modern modular synth or DAW control surface with proper-sized mil-spec knobs and illuminated switches...

 Engaging the reassuringly massive LINE NIL switch from MID Q to DIM has to be heard to be believed.
 The only omission on this otherwise highly creative instrument is a SATAN, OSCILLATE MY METALLIC SONATAS option, but that would undoubtedly have led to increased cost.

 The Palindrometer will be utilised extensively to record an oud duo for my next album project Tunnel Visions.

-For the rest of the evening, I sat back with some recordings and bathed in the glorious sound for hours.
-Some pictures will be coming soonish...
+For the rest of the evening, I sat back with a famous John Cage recording on repeat (back and forth) and bathed in the glorious sound...

 The Naked Truth had been invited to perform at a private festival to celebrate the Summer Solstice, but it was cancelled.